savashn/ecewo-docs/src/content/docs/docs/async-operations.md

 handler() -> _work() -> _done()
 ```

-In Ecewo, asynchronous operations work as chained from the bottom up.
-So our entry point —which is the **handler**— must be at the bottom.

 If we imagine that we have 2 async operations in the chain, our `async` process will work as follows:

 ```c